This song was one of my favorite songs last year 🌊 It’s so sweet and tropical and relaxing and I just love it so much!!

 – Find the right level for you!
 Ideally, you want to balance your recall success rate and error rate.
 If you are recalling everything easily, then you could be wasting precious study time and you likely you need to wait longer in-between intervals.
 On the other hand, if you are consistently recalling what it is that you studied incorrectly, then you might need to increase the frequency of your intervals so less time elapses between reviews.
 Spaced repetition is mean to help you use your time most efficiently, so make sure you always adjust, as needed!

 I hope you are ready to implement spaced repetition for language learning in your studies today!
-It can only help you in the long-term and I am sure you will fall in love πŸ™‚
+It can only help you in the long-term and I am sure you will fall in love 🙂

 Let us know in the comments what your ideal spaced intervals are and if you have any good spaced repetition resources for language learning that I missed!

-From Korean study packs and charts to S.M.A.R.T language goal creation to language vocab challenges to weekly language planners and so much more!
+From study packs and charts to goal creation to vocab help to weekly language planners and so much more!

 These printables will help any language learner - no matter the level or language!